yfrund/mt-exercise-5/README.md

 Visualize the relationship between beam size and BLEU score and beam size and the time it takes to generate translations:

     python3 visualize.py --input path/to/folder --output path/to/folder

+Input is the folder with log files produced by translate.sh and eval_beam_sizes.sh.